henkm/slate/source/index.html.md

 This endpoint requests a list of known tickets that can be scanned by the given barcode scanner.

 Use this request every time you want to synchronise tickets from the server to your mobile device (barcode scanner).
-When this endpoint is called from
+When this endpoint is called without the `since` parameter, the response JSON will containt __all available__ tickets.
+This can potentially be a very, very large list, e.gl: thousands of records.

+Therefore, you will probably only want to call this endpoint just the first time.
+When

 ### HTTP Request